Tatuapé

 Analia Franco Park on the southern edge of the district, which boasts extensive sporting facilities and the largest swimming pool in Latin America with a capacity of 5.5 million litres of water.

 The northern part of Tatuapé - Parque São Jorge - is an area of mixed light industry and middle class housing and was overtaken economically in the 1990s by the building boom in the southern part.
 Parque São Jorge is the home of Corinthians, one of the most popular Brazilian football teams.
 Nearby, next to the River Tietê, Piqueri Park is a green oasis of 10 hectares and one of the few large parks in the city.

+Current affairs

+It is a neighborhood with a strong industrial tradition, with some of the largest Brazilian industries located within its borders, such as Itautec, Souza Cruz and Grupo Vicunha, as well as other smaller industries.
+Although some factories have been closed, these industries continue to have offices or departments located in the region.